 This is why it is essential to document the progress as your plan develops.
 Tools like AlayaGood can help a lot in this and automate most parts of it, but even if you decide to do it manually, you need to set aside time almost every day to document it all.

 Knowing this information will help you with every stage of the program.
 You can pick your metrics and use them to follow up on the initial plan.
-Based on the data, you can track employee retention, their interaction and collaboration, and brand awareness.
+You can track employee retention, interaction and collaboration, and brand awareness based on the data.

 5. Make sure your team is prepared

-As soon as you start planning for the volunteering program, let people know.
+Let people know as soon as you start planning for the volunteering program.
 This will give you an idea of how many interested team members you’ll have, as well as give you tips on how to improve your plan.

 But, it will do something else, too – help you prep your workers.